Four Customer Journey Maps (And Why You Might Need Them All)

 Here’s an example of a map that an airline or travel business might use.
 It includes both interactions with the business and relevant interactions with colleagues, friends and family.Source: tandemseven

 “Day-in-the-life” customer journey maps examine everything customers do, think, and feel within a specific area of focus—whether it involves your company or not.

-Future-State Customer Journey Maps
+Future-State Customer Journey Map Template